 Do you choose the one that’s getting all the downloads and attention, or do you choose the tried-and-true original?
 Is it better to go with an auto chess-themed mode in a game you’ve already played or pick up an app that specialises in it?
-These are the sort of tricky decisions you’re going to face, and will probably need a helping hand.
+These are the sort of tricky decisions you’re going to face.

 Well, that’s where we come in.
-We’ve put together a list of our favourite auto chess experiences on iPhone and Android to take the guesswork out of it.
+Whether you’re looking for auto chess on Android, or auto-chess on iOS, our list of the best auto chess games on mobile takes the guesswork out of choosing a game.
 We’ll even explain why we’ve picked each one so you can decide which is the best for you.
 Because we’re nice like that.

-What are the best Auto Chess games on mobile?
+Here are the best Auto Chess games on mobile:

 Riot Games waded into the fray earlier this year, introducing us all to Teamfight Tactics, its own little spin on auto chess.
-It features cross-play with PC and Mac, a wide variety of modes, and a ranking system to participate in.
+The game features plenty of refreshing twists on the formula, and we even got to hear about them in Riot Games’ GDC 2020 design talk.
+TFT also features cross-play with PC and Mac, a wide variety of modes, and a ranking system to participate in.

 Valve’s official take on auto chess, Dota Underlords, currently rules the roost, and it’s easy to see why.
 Not only is it the most visually-stunning of the bunch but it also features your favourite characters from Dota 2.
 Given that the genre started as a Dota 2 mod, it makes sense that this entry is proving to be the biggest hit.